tchitchek-lab/SPADEVizR/README.md

-use.percentages    | a logical specifying if the computation was performed on the percentage of cell abundance method             | a character containing the name of the statistical test used ("t.test" or "wilcox.test") method.adjust      | a character containing the name of the multiple correction method used ("none", holm", "hochberg", "hommel", "bonferroni", "BH", "BY" or "fdr") mu                 | a numeric specifying the theorical value (mu) of the one sample statistical test th.pvalue          | a numeric value specifying the p-value threshold results            | a dataframe containing for each cluster (first column): the abundance mean (second column), the abundance standard deviation (third column) of the biological condition, the associated p-value (fourth column) and a logical (fifth column) specifying if the cluster is significantly abundant
+use.percentages    | a logical specifying if the computation was performed on the percentage of cell abundance method             | a character containing the name of the statistical test used ("t.test" or "wilcox.test") method.adjust      | a character containing the name of the multiple correction method used ("none", holm", "hochberg", "hommel", "bonferroni", "BH", "BY" or "fdr") mu                 | a numeric specifying the theoretical value (mu) of the one sample statistical test th.pvalue          | a numeric value specifying the p-value threshold results            | a dataframe containing for each cluster (first column): the abundance mean (second column), the abundance standard deviation (third column) of the biological condition, the associated p-value (fourth column) and a logical (fifth column) specifying if the cluster is significantly abundant